Baracoa Cuba Basics

 Will I return to Baracoa?

 I will return to Baracoa to revisit my friends, special places, and find new adventures.
 I encourage you to travel to Baracoa, Cuba.
-I’ll be interested if you think that it is a little slice of paradise as well.
+Perhaps I can twist your arm to go with me October 16-23rd, 2020.

 If you have questions about Baracoa and travel to Cuba, please comment below.
 You may want to get a copy of my book Cubicle to Cuba as it shares much of my previous years in Cuba, travel tips, and life lessons from the island.